Kick (INXS album): Tour

 Following the release of Kick, INXS embarked on a sixteen-month global tour playing arenas and stadiums in major cities across North America, Europe, Japan and Australia.
 The band started off their Kick tour on 14 August with a number of secret warm-up shows being played across south-eastern and north-eastern Australia, before setting off on a three leg tour of the US beginning in East Lansing on 16 September.
 The first American leg ran right through to November, followed by UK dates in December.

 With the growing popularity of Kick, and the release of its first single, "Need You Tonight", all twelve songs from the album quickly became staples of the tour's setlists, with "Don't Change" being regularly played during a show's encore.

 The tour resumed in March with the band playing three sold-out shows at Radio City Music Hall in New York City from 18 to 20 March.
 Fleets of trucks were hired to transport the band's equipment, lighting and wardrobe across thousands of miles of road over the next three months.
 During the band's time spent commuting across America, Andrew began writing and playing new material with a guitar.
 According to INXS: The Official Inside Story of a Band on the Road, Andrew said, "Prior to the Kick tour I'd never written on the road – mainly because I didn't have time I guess.
 But with Kick I started writing with a guitar, and I was kind of proud that I'd taught myself to do that".
-INXS finished up the second leg of the American tour with a hand-full of shows being played in key cities across the California state, including San Francisco, Fresno and San Diego.
+INXS finished up the second leg of the American tour with a handful of shows being played in key cities across the California state, including San Francisco, Fresno and San Diego.

 In October, INXS made a brief stopover in Japan to play a small number of shows and festivals in Tokyo and Yokohama, before flying on to Australia to finish the last segment of the Calling All Nations tour.
 Since the culmination of the tour in November 1988, INXS agreed to a one-year respite.
 This one-year break allowed the members time off to spend with their families and to work on side projects.